 Socioeconomic indicators are essential for comprehending a nation's social and economic progress.
-Many articles have utilized socioeconomic indicators, such as Ribeiro and Ruoso 2022, which used socioeconomic features to anticipate the proliferation of EVs in different nations using historical data (Ruoso and Ribeiro, 2022).
-Briseño et al., used socioeconomic indicators to establish the causal relationship between diffusion of EVs and macroeconomic indicators among different states of Mexico (Briseño et al., 2021).
+Many articles have utilized socioeconomic indicators, such as Ribeiro and Ruoso 2022, which used socioeconomic features to anticipate the proliferation of EVs in different nations using historical data.
+Briseño et al. (2021) used socio-economic indicators to establish the causal relationship between diffusion of EVs and macroeconomic indicators among different states of Mexico.
 These socio-economic indicators not only shed light on a country's social and economic well-being but also play a pivotal role in predicting the diffusion of EVs.